boldbi/iframe-dashboard-javascript-sample/README.md

     ![EmbedConfig image](https://github.com/boldbi/iframe-dashboard-javascript-sample/assets/129487075/15db9675-ab67-4478-a89e-4786986a564d)

-## Run a Sample Using Command Line Interface
+## Run a Sample Using the Command Line Interface

   1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/iframe-dashboard-javascript-sample/tree/master) where the project is located.